 Website performance is the speed and availability of your website.
 Speed refers to how fast your site can be loaded when a request is made from a web browser.
 Availability can also be referred to as uptime or reliability and refers to the percentage of time that your site can be accessed.

-Your Website Performance Matters, Why?
+Why Does Your Website Performance Matter

 Website speed is essential because it makes customers happy and helps websites rank higher in search engines.
 While that’s the two cents version, it’s the essence of understanding why you need to improve your website performance.